Get Funding & Stay in Control

 How to upload songs to Apple Music as an artist

 Getting your songs on Apple Music is a major step toward reaching a global audience.
 With over 100 million users worldwide, Apple Music offers an incredible platform to share your work.
-It’s basically Spotify’s biggest competitor, and if you want to make sure you reach a wide range of users, you’ll want to upload your music to both platforms.
+It’s basically Spotify’s biggest competitor, and together, Apple Music and Spotify are two of the leading streaming services for music.
+If you want to make sure you reach a wide range of users, you’ll want to upload your music to both platforms.

 But how do you get your music on there as an independent artist?
 Don’t worry, we’ve got you covered!
 In this guide, we’ll walk you through the process of uploading your songs to Apple Music and reaching millions of listeners.
 And if you’re wondering how to upload music to Spotify, we’ve got that covered, as well, so give it a read after this.